ento/two-way-resume/README.md

 For a bit of privacy via obscurity, the build step uses [`envsub`](https://www.npmjs.com/package/envsub) to substitue `${ENVVARS}` with the values of the corresponding environment variables.

-One way to set up environment variables to be used during the build process is through Netlify: `netlify.toml` includes minimum config for connecting the repo to a Netlify site.
+I use Netlify to set up environment variables: `netlify.toml` includes minimum config for connecting the repo to a Netlify site.
 Environment variables can be configured in the site settings and running `netlify build` locally will feed them to `envsub`.

 License